Issues with your landlord

 Consumer Affairs Victoria guidelines

 Consumer Affairs Victoria has guidelines to make it easier for renters and landlords (rental providers) to follow their duties under Victoria’s rental laws.
-These include definitions and examples for things like cleanliness, damage and fair wear and tear.
+These include definitions and examples for things such as cleanliness, damage and fair wear and tear.

 Learn more